WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 4. **Enter** "WDP Lab Your Name Application” (without quotes), with "Your Name" equal to your First and Last Name.
 The Host name will be filled in automatically for you with dashes in place of spaces.

 > Notice that my application name is "WDP Lab Rick Buglio Application" with a Host Name of "WDP-Lab-Rick-Buglio-Application".
-The Host Name has to be a unique in Bluemix.
+The Host Name of the application has to be unique in Bluemix.
 Using your first and last name should make it unique.
 If you get an error that the name is not unique add your middle initial, if you have one, or use your Bluemix account email address instead.

-5. **Select** the "Create" button and the application creation process will begin.
+5. **Select** the "Create" button.
+The application creation process will begin.

 <img src="./media/Step4-image-04.png" />

-> You are brought to the application page and Bluemix will begin starting the application.
+> You are brought to the application page and see that Bluemix has begun starting the application.
 You will see a starting status with a spinning wheel.
 Wait until you see that the application is a running status.

-6. **Select** the "Dashboard" button in the left side main menu when the application is in a running state.
-This will take you back to your Bluemix account dashboard.
+6. **Select** the "Dashboard" button from the left side menu after you see that the application is in a running state.
+This will take you back to your Bluemix account dashaboard.

 <img src="./media/Step4-image-05.png" />

-> You should see your newly created application in the All Apps section of your Bluemix dashboard.
+> You should see your application in the All Apps section of your Bluemix dashboard.

 ## Step 5: Create a Watson Analytics account